Frequently Asked Questions

 How do I buy a ticket?

 The Liberty Star Farm Nativity is a free, life nativity for all age.
 No ticket is necessary, but we ask that you RESERVE your seats so we can plan accordingly.
-Unfortunately in 10 hours, we “sold out” for 2022 — a record for us!
+Tickets go “on sale” on Wed, November 20, 2024 at 10 am.

 Is the Nativity outside?